Smartly Importing Variable Arrays into Excel With Smart Markers

 5. Integration with APIs/Data Sources: Aligns with JSON/array‑centric data (e.g., REST APIs).

-Following example code shows on how to use variable arrays in Smart Markers.
-We place a variable array marker into A1 cell of the first worksheet of the workbook dynamically which contains string of values which we set for the marker, process the markers to fill data into the cells against the marker.
-Finally we save the Excel file.
+The following example code shows how to use variable arrays in Smart Markers.
+We place a variable‑array marker into cell A1 of the first worksheet of the workbook dynamically, which contains a string of values that we set for the marker, process the markers to fill data into the cells corresponding to the marker, and finally save the Excel file.

-How to Import HTML Property With Smart Markers
+How to Import an HTML Property with Smart Markers

-The following sample code explains the use of HTML property of the Smart Markers.
-When it will be processed, it will show “World” in “Hello World” as bold because of HTML tag.
+The following sample code demonstrates the use of the HTML property of Smart Markers.
+When processed, it will display “World” in “Hello World” as bold because of the HTML <b> tag.